Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise: Methodology

-\textbf{Stage II: Dynamic Recurrent Refinement.} Stage II aggregates information over time to suppress noise and stabilize details.
-This stage primarily relies on a motion-based dynamic weighted blending process.
-At each timestep $t$, the refined output from the previous step $O'_{t-1}$ is aligned to the current Stage~I output $O_t$ using GMFlow~\cite{xu2022gmflow}, yielding $O^{W_t}_{t-1}$ as shown in Figure \ref{fig:full_arch}.
+Stage II aggregates information over time to suppress noise and stabilize details.
+Departing from hidden-state recurrence, we perform aggregation directly in the spatial space to specifically target high-frequency noise artifacts.
+This stage primarily relies on a motion-based, dynamic weighted blending process.
+At each timestep $t$, the refined output from the previous step $O'_{t-1}$ is aligned to the current Stage~I output $O_t$ using optical flow (GMFlow~\cite{xu2022gmflow} is employed in this paper), yielding $O^{W_t}_{t-1}$ as shown in Figure \ref{fig:full_arch}.
 At initialization ($t=0$), we set $O'_0 = O_0$.
 To improve flow estimation under varying illumination, we apply a brightness adjustment to $O'_{t-1}$ using $O_t$ as a reference.

 To adaptively balance static and dynamic regions, we compute a dynamic weight map $\omega$ based on the residual $R = |O_t - O^{W_t}_{t-1}|$.
 This dynamically controls the influence of previous frames. $\omega$ is calculated using a weighted sigmoid smoothing function: